 Ocean Space: The legal architecture of ocean space might not effectively/systematically address ocean resilience and sustainability.

 Sovereignty: The logic of sovereignty needs to be reassessed.
 Sovereignty of coastal states (also sovereign rights and jurisdiction) over ocean space has not adequately respected common interests or offered adequate responses to the systemic challenges.

 Ocean Commons: The governance of the Ocean commons needs to be reassessed, and of different reasons.
 These include the fragmented legal framework and whether the freedom of the high seas and common heritage provide adequate means for protecting marine biodiversity.

 Any project proposal is expected to address either of these themes by building on the elements of the objective.
 Especially encouraged are project proposals that entail innovations in legal theory and methodology.
 The candidate selected for employment must be willing to adjust her/his project proposals to the plans of the Centre.

 For further information about the position, please contact:

-For appointment as Post-doctoral research fellow, the applicant requires a Norwegian doctoral degree within legal science or a corresponding foreign doctoral degree recognized as equivalent to a Norwegian doctoral degree.
+The applicant is required to hold a Norwegian doctoral degree in law or a corresponding foreign doctoral degree recognized as equivalent to a Norwegian doctoral degree.